 Notice that the sticking is altered slightly as you start with the right hand on the second triplet note.
 Spend some time getting this pattern up to a tempo of around 140bpm then try the version below which is written at full speed but still unorchestrated:

 Spend time time getting the full speed version up to a tempo of at least 110bpm and, as mentioned above, make sure the placement of all notes is accurate.
 When you have the part sounding good have a go at the orchestrations given below.

 This orchestration moves the hands round the drums.

 In this version the hands move in a similar pattern to the Triangle Pattern covered in our single stroke roll orchestrations.
-The triangle pattern is sort of split up around the kick.

 Here you are reversing the previous orchestration.

 In this orchestration you accent the snares on the '+' count and add some toms.